sohailshams/fitness-home/README.md

 ### Interesting Bugs / Issue

-1. **Modal was not working properly** - I added a modal to make sure that super user really wants to delete the produsts / services, it's not just accessdently **Delete** button is pressed.
+1. **Modal was not working properly** - I added a modal to make sure that super user really wants to delete the produsts / services, it's not just accessdently **Delete** button got clicked.
 But I encountered a problem that when I was deleting an item, an other item was deleted from the store even though I was using {{ item.id }} as an id and data-target.
 Some how the it was not working with numbers so with the help of tutor support, a solution was found.
 Used {{ item.sku }} as an id and data-target and it solved the issue.
 2. **Modal stopped working** - To delete products / services from store super user has to confirm the deletion, as by clicking on **Delete** button a modal pops up but I realized that this modal stopped working.
-I found out later that it happened after I **added animate on scroll**.
+I found out later that it happened after I **added animate on scroll** feature.
 To over come this issue I excluded the **Delete** button from **AOS** div and everything start working fine.
 3. **Image was not showing up** - If a product / service does not have an image associated with it, then a no image shall show up but it was not happening.
 I made sure that media_url is added in the settings.py and urls.py but I was not getting the desired output.
 Later I found out that I forgot to add noimage.png in the media folder that is why there was no image to show if an item